cloudalchemy-ai/MAF/Build_real_world_agents/Idea_generator_and_validator/Readme.md

     ![][image6]
 8. Click “Execute workflow” to get the app up and running.

+**Remote agent (N8N \+ CrewAI) setup**

+1. Business idea generator tool :
+   1. Acts as an external tool for AI agents.
+   2. Calls an N8N workflow to generate business ideas and returns the raw response from the webhook.
+2. BusinessIdeaAgent Class :
+   1. Encapsulates the idea validation workflow.
+   2. It combines agent logic, task definition and execution flow.
+3. Validator agent :
+   1. Act as a business idea validator agent.
+   2. Call a business idea generator tool and validate the idea and return the validation results.

 **Running the system**

 1. Setup and activate the virtual environment.